powerdot/Telegram-Bot-Framework/README.md

 Checkout the scheme below:
 <img src="https://github.com/powerdot/Telegram-Bot-Framework/blob/master/assets/tbf-data-scheme.png?v3" width="100%">
 Main idea of this scheme is to display that Express and Pages/Plugins are connected by MongoDB database.
 And also you can send user's data with API as in [this example](https://github.com/powerdot/Telegram-Bot-Framework/tree/master/examples/twithub).
+And of course your API can interact with TBF Engine (send messages to users, etc.). through connection with TBF entry point.
-By the way, you can see there is two types of routing:
+By the way, you can see there is two routings:
-* TBF routing (for Bot).
+* TBF routing (TBF Engine, for Bot)
-You can't change routing rules without forking this project.
-TBF takes care of it by default.
+*You can't change routing rules without forking this project.
+TBF takes care of it by default.*
-* and Express routing (for Web).
+* Express routing (Express, for Web)
-You can change routing rules on yourself in webserver/index.js file.
+*You can change routing rules on yourself in `webserver/index.js` file.*

 ### Let's start!

-Run your bot (`node index.js`) and send **/start** command to it.
+Run your bot (`node index.js`) and send `/start` command to it.

 👀 Let's see what happens.
-1. Your bot waiting for **/start** command.
+1. Your bot waiting for `/start` command.
 ```js
 // index.js